A. Contini & Son: Victor M. Contini

 Victor Contini learned casting and molding as child, apprenticing under his father at the family's studio.
 Contini served in World War II and participated in the Invasion of Normandy.
 When he returned, he worked for his father, but had to get a job at Republic Aviation as a result in a decline in demand for monuments and cheaper casting options being available.
 He worked at the family firm when called by his brother Cesare Contini, who ran the company after the death of Atillio and until his own death in 1989.

-His most notable casting works were Georg J. Lober's Hans Christian Andersen and Paul Manship's Alice in Wonderland, both in Central Park.
+His most notable casting works were Georg J. Lober's Hans Christian Andersen and Paul Manship's Prometheus, both in New York City].
 Other notable works of Victor Contini's include Rocket Thrower and The Lone Sailor.
 Victor Contini lived in Esopus, New York.
-He died September 10, 1995 at Vassar Brothers Medical Center of complications from a stroke.
+He died September 10, 1995, at Vassar Brothers Medical Center of complications from a stroke.